zkonduit/ezkl-docs/FAQ.md

 This error is thrown when attempting to rescale inputs for an operation
 ### Error: ModelLoad
 This error is thrown when a model fails to load; please check your onnx file for missing connections / unsupported layers.
 We suggest using [Netron](https://netron.app/) to view onnx files.
-### Error: PackingExponent
-PackingExponent is thrown when the scale for packing tensor values is too large.
-Keep the exponent under the logarithm (with your chosen base) of `i128::MAX` (about 38 for base 10, about 88 for base `e`).